Robert Dewar (diplomat)

-Robert Scott Dewar CMG (born 10 June 1949), is a retired British diplomat who was previously the British Ambassador to Ethiopia and Madagascar and High Commissioner to Mozambique and Nigeria.
+Robert Scott Dewar CMG (born 10 June 1949), is a retired British diplomat.
+He was the British ambassador of Ethiopia and Madagascar and the High Commissioner to Mozambique and Nigeria.

 He has served as the UK Permanent Representative to the African Union (2004-2006) and the UK Permanent Representative to the Economic Community of West African States (2007-2011).
 He was a member of board of trustees of the British Red Cross until 2019.
 He was made a member of the Order of St Michael and St George in 2006.